joshburrowes/RM.Mars.ParcelTracking/README.md

    - Implement input sanitization, rate-limiting, and Azure Key Vault for secrets management.

 5. **Testing & CI/CD:**
-   - Add unit, integration, and contract tests.
+   - Add automation tests
-   - Use Azure DevOps pipelines for build, test, container image build, and deployment.
+   - Use Azure DevOps CI/CD pipelines for automated build, test, and deployment.
-   - Provide staging environments and automated canary/blue-green deployments in Azure.

 6. **API Design & Contracts:**
-   - Expand OpenAPI documentation, specify response codes, and add versioning for breaking changes.
+   - Add versioning for breaking changes.

 7. **Scaling Architecture:**
    - Containerize the service and deploy on Azure Kubernetes Service (AKS) with autoscaling and service discovery.